Skip to main content

 Initiate an Interac e-Transfer payment request

-By the end of this tutorial, you will know how to:
+By the end of this tutorial, you'll know how to:

 • Create a well-formed Interac e-Transfer payment request payload.